acheronfail/i3stat/README.md

 ## Features

-* completely single threaded
+* ⚡ completely single threaded (less resource usage)
-  * less resource usage - it's a status command, it shouldn't be heavy
+  * 🔎 it's a status command, it shouldn't be heavy
+* ⏩ powerline theming and customisability
-* ipc control
+* 🎮 ipc control
-  * send click events via a command
+  * 🖱️ send click events via a command
-  * refresh items with a command
+  * ♻️ refresh items with a command
-  * custom events for some integrations (e.g., controlling PulseAudio, etc)
+  * 📜 custom events for some integrations (e.g., controlling PulseAudio/PipeWire, etc)
+  * 🤯 runtime updates - no restart required
-* many different bar items (continue reading for screenshots)
+* 🖇️ many different bar items (continue reading for screenshots)

 Each bar item is configurable, see [the sample config](./sample_config.toml) for options.